Graduate Co-op Program

 Costs

-Students must register for a zero-credit course during each work session for which there is a Professional Practice student registration fee.
-This fee entitles students to a full-time academic status and guarantees that this program is transcripted.
-This fee does not include student activity fees.
+Students must register for a zero-credit course during each work session (there is no fee to do this).
+This course categorizes students to a full-time academic status and guarantees that this program is transcripted.
 Normal tuition and fees are charged only when students conduct academic terms on campus.